CPCoder/aetheric-engine-doc/README.md

 ## Download an parse messages
-To download and parse messages, run the following command: `npm run connect`
+To download and parse messages, run the following command: `npm run connect` The message parsing will automatically be stopped, once it received 600 messages.

 ## Show data from the database
 To show data from the database ...